ddbj/www/_ddbj/mss-e.md

 ### Tool for checking the submission files   {#prep-4}
 Before submitting to DDBJ, **the files must be checked with software tools** provided from DDBJ.

 - UME (Utilities for MSS file Error check)
 The tool checks the syntax, format and amino acid translation of CDS features in [sequence file](/ddbj/file-format-e.html#sequence) and [annotation file](/ddbj/file-format-e.html#annotation).
 It includes both Parser and transChecker.
 OS: Windows, Linux/macOS
 Details：[UME User’s Manual](/ddbj/ume-e.html)
 - Parser
 The tool checks the syntax and format of [sequence file](/ddbj/file-format-e.html#sequence) and [annotation file](/ddbj/file-format.html#annotation).
 OS: Linux
 Details：[Parser User’s Manual](/ddbj/parser-e.html)
 - transChecker
 The tool validates the amino acid translation of CDS features (protein-coding sequence) in [annotation file](/ddbj/file-format.html#annotation) and [sequence file](/ddbj/file-format-e.html#sequence).
 OS: Linux
 Details：[transChecker User’s Manual](/ddbj/transchecker-e.html)
 <div class="attention" markdown="1">
 Download: [Validation tools for MSS data files](/ddbj/mss-tool-e.html)
 </div>
 - Validation tools for data files do not have any function to make files for your submission.
 So, please make your submission files by using text editor, spreadsheet software, or some application in your PC, appropriately.
 - Syntax errors due to using undefined characters, contamination of control codes, and so on would cause a major obstacle during processing submitted data, which may result in significant delay of issuing accession numbers.
 - When you have to describe CDS (protein coding sequences) as one of [Biological feature](/ddbj/file-format-e.html#biological_feature) for the annotation of your sequence, you must check the amino acid translation of CDS features by using UME or transChecker tool before submitting to DDBJ.
 - Before installing the validation tools, see [End-user license agreement](/ddbj/mss-tool-e.html#license).

 ## Creating account  {#account}
 - If you have not obtained D-way account, create your account by clicking "Register for a new account" on [D-way](https://ddbj.nig.ac.jp/D-way/) (see [HELP](/account-e.html)).
-- If you would like to use SCP/SFTP for transferring the files to DDBJ, you also need to [register center name and public key](/account-e.html#register-center-name-and-public-key) on the account setting page on D-way.
+- If you would like to use SCP/SFTP for transferring the files to DDBJ, you also need to [register a public key](/account-e.html#register-public-key) on the account setting page on D-way.
 See "[Data upload](/upload-e.html)" for detailed descriptions how to transfer the files.

 ## Applying for the registration  {#submission}
 Please apply for your submission through ["Application form for MSS"](https://mss.ddbj.nig.ac.jp/).